-- 1. Activities as in s.n 1 (ii) above may include(District Officers/Religious leaders/PRI/Judiciary, frontline workers/VHSNC members/Youth groups, SHGs, NGOs). - 2.
+- 1. Activities as in s.n 1 (ii) above may include (District Officers/Religious leaders/PRI/Judiciary, frontline workers/VHSNC members/Youth groups, SHGs, NGOs). - 2.
 The activities at S.No.
 2 above may include: - (i)Adoption of Innovative practices: such as celebration of Girl Child Day (Fix day in a month), /Beti Janmotsava/ Incentivising panchayat/ Urban ward/ frontline worker for adopting best practice/felicitating Girls child & her family in hospitals with birth certificate & sweets (ii) Outreach activities: such as Nukkad Natak/rally/baby show, regular meetings of Village Health Sanitation and Nutrition Committee (VHSNC), organise special Gram Sabha on CSR on quarterly basis and similar other activities identified by DTF/BTF. (iii) BBBP IEC material/awareness kit to Anganwadi Centers. - 3.
-Details related to Sectoral activities of M/O HRD as mentioned at S.No.4 may include activities which promotes girl education apart from the activities listed below: - Sanction of additional school grant amounting to Rs.
-10,000/- to each primary school achieving the target of 100% transition of girl students from class V to VI.
+Under the item no. 3, Documentation, Monitoring & Evaluation In addition to other activities as mentioned in the guideline, expenditure related to visit for monitoring of programme, case studies, best practices, impact assessment under taken by district administration may be included in item no.3.
+This expenditure shall limit to 40% of total allocation under item no. 3 (Documentation, Monitoring & Evaluation).
+However, expenditure related to TA/DA will not be met from this head.

-- ii.
+- 4. Details related to Sectoral activities of M/O HRD as mentioned at S.No.4 may include activities which promotes girl education apart from the activities listed below: - i.
 Sanction of additional school grant amounting to Rs.
+10,000/- to each primary school achieving the target of 100% transition of girl students from class V to VI - ii.
+Sanction of additional school grant amounting to Rs.
 15,000/- to each upper primary school achieving the target of 100% transition of girl students from class VIII to IX. - iii.
 Sanction of additional school grant amounting to Rs.
 20,000/- to each secondary school achieving the target of 100% transition of girl students from class X to XI. - iv.
 Felicitation at district level function with certificate and cash prize of Rs.
-5,000/- to each of the top ten girl students in the district passing the class Xth state board exam. - v.
+5,000/- to each of the top ten girl students in the district passing the class Xth State board exam. - v.
 Felicitation at district level function with certificate and cash prize of Rs.
-5,000/- to each of the top ten girl students in the district passing the class XIIth state board exam. - vi.
+5,000/- to each of the top ten girl students in the district passing the class XIIth State board exam. - vi.
 Felicitation at district level with a prize of Rs.
-20,000/- to the girl topper of class XII state board exam in the district who enrols for higher education - vii.
+20,000/- to the girl topper of class XII State board exam in the district who enrols for higher education - vii.
 The selection of the schools/students will be done on the basis of UDISE data and Board results.

-4. Details related to Sectoral activities of M/O HFW as mentioned at S.No.4 are:
+5. Details related to Sectoral activities of M/O HFW as mentioned at S.No.4 are:

 - i.
 Conduct awareness campaigns and sensitization of all the stakeholders - ii.
 Training of the medical officers conducting diagnostic procedures in the government facilities on the provisions of PC&PNDT Act - iii.
 Conduct decoy cooperation and provide rewards to informers - iv.
-Any other activity to strengthen implementation of PC&PNDT act
+Any other activity to strengthen implementation of PC&PNDT act - 6.
+Flexi fund, Item (6) The fund under this tem may also be utilized after approval of District Task Force (DTF).